sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/17.png"/><br>
 </p>

-but, in some other cases, Gravitational Force (Invisible Hand) cannot increase Velocity of the pushed object (for example, in the case when the pushed object is sitting on a table --  and in this case, the result of the pushing is that the pushed object is being pressed to the table surface).
+but, in some other cases, Gravitational Force (Invisible Hand) cannot be increasing Velocity of the pushed object (for example, in the case when the pushed object is sitting on a table --  and in this case, the result of the pushing is that the pushed object is being pressed to the table surface).

 <p align="center">
   <img src="/assets/images/sitting.png"/><br>